 2.I should eat high carb diets because professional bodybuilders do so in their videos.
 They are huge, bro.
 I am getting my arms to 21 inches this year.
 Mad, bro?

-The real reason why bodybuilders rely so much on high carb diets is insulin, which many of the modern pros take to be even bigger.
-You can read more on this topic here.
+The real reason why bodybuilders rely on high carb diets is insulin – a hormone that many bodybuilders inject to get bigger.
+You can read more about this topic here.

 In general, super high carb diets are not optimal for the average person.
-You don’t have to go low or zero carb, but insane amounts of carbohydrates are definitely not your friend.
+You don’t have to keep your carbs extra low, but insane amounts of carbohydrates are definitely not your friend.

+Cool story, bro.
 Have you ever heard of small and big doses?
-It’s not like you take steroids one time and you turn into Ronnie Coleman or some other pro.
-Besides, the fitness industry got smart about this size game.
-They’ve realized a long time ago that regular people don’t want to be as big as professional bodybuilders.
+I am almost sorry to inform you, but that’s a real thing.
+Besides, the fitness industry got smart about the size game.
+The architects realized a long time ago that regular people don’t want to be as freaky as professional bodybuilders.

-When I am lifting kettlebells I am getting all of that underground Russian gangsta type of vibe straight into my muscles.
+5.By lifting kettlebells I am getting all kinds of underground Russian gangsta vibe straight into my muscles.
 I am 100% not brainwashed.

-Kettlebells are a fine tool, but unfortunately they are also a victim of massive propaganda.
-The term “Secret Russian training methods” is simply used for marketing and is also part of the reason why the kettlebell community tends to resemble a cult.
-If you like kettlebells, you should obviously use them, but don’t think you are superior to others for performing some sort of humping while holding an iron cannonball with a handle.
-Kettlebells could be effective for a couple of things, but they are not the end of all training.
+Kettlebells are a fine tool, but unfortunately, they are also a victim of massive propaganda.
+The term “Secret Russian training methods” is simply a form of extreme marketing and part of the reasons why the kettlebell community resembles a cult.
+If you like kettlebells, you should obviously use them, but don’t think that you are superior to others because you hump an iron cannonball with a handle.